bytecodealliance/bytecodealliance.org/index.md

                 <div class="fanswer">
                 <p>Developers are running untrusted code in many new places, from the cloud to IoT devices.
 But
                     this opens up many security concerns, and also portability challenges when you try to run the same code across these different systems.
-We don’t yet have a solid foundation to build upon.
+We don’t yet have a solid, secure foundation to build upon.
                 </p>
                 <p>
-                    With WebAssembly and emerging related standards such as WASI, WebAssembly Interface Types, and Module Linking, this solid foundation is taking shape.
-By building this foundation, we can address some persistent fundamental issues of today’s software development practices.
+                    With WebAssembly and emerging related standards such as WASI, WebAssembly Interface Types, and Module Linking, this solid foundation is taking shape and beginning to transform computing through growing production deployment.
+By building and evolving this foundation we can address some persistent fundamental issues of today’s software development practices.
                 </p>
                 </div>
             </li>